Visyond/website-hugo/site/content/_index.md

     - learnMore:
-        - text: >-
-            Creating a dashboard is easy.
-Add output cells with decision metrics from your spreadsheet, select input cells, style them as sliders or dropdowns, throw in some charts, and your dashboard is ready to go!
-        - text: >-
-            Your spreadsheet is safe.
-Changing data on the dashboard does not change the spreadsheet.
-        - text: >-
-            Control access.
-Share only specific dashboards and scenarios with specific collaborators.
       descr: >-
         Track changes and contributions, and make your spreadsheets more reliable by separating the model's logic from data and preventing people from corrupting it.
 When editing cells, old values are not lost; instead, a new data layer is created automatically for each editor.
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4